 Basically, fiber fills you up faster, and keeps you feeling full longer.

-Best of all, adding fiber to your diet is actually quite easy to do (just add a serving of Kellogg’s All Bran Buds to your daily routine), since the typical low quality North American diet does not contain nearly enough fiber.
+Best of all, adding fiber to your diet is actually quite easy to do, since the typical low quality North American diet does not contain nearly enough fiber.

 The average North American consumes 15 grams of fiber daily — 10 grams less than the minimum recommended amount of 25 grams.
 Adding fiber to your diet is probably one of the most cost effective ways to improve your diet and overall health.